Fluffy Pumpkin Pancakes

 - While the batter rests, heat a large skillet or griddle over medium-high heat.

-- Add a little butter or cooking spray to your skillet or griddle.
+- Add a little butter or cooking spray to your pan or griddle.
 Pour batter about 1/4 cup at a time onto hot surface.

 - Spread pancakes outward just slightly with bottom of measuring cup or spoon.